Can Nurse Practitioners Prescribe Medication?

 The ability to prescribe medications is a crucial part of administering quality health care.
 Although highly educated and trained, the power to independently prescribe medications for nurse practitioners varies from state to state.

-Currently, only 22 states allow full practice authority, which allows nurse practitioners to prescribe medications without the supervision of a physician.
+Currently, only 27 states plus Washington, D.C. and Guam allow full practice authority, which allows nurse practitioners to prescribe medications without the supervision of a physician.
 In states with restricted or reduced practice authority, NPs are rallying for full practice authority and securing legislative victories during the pandemic.

 Popular Online Nurse Practitioner (NP) Programs